Timing belt

 9. Remove the drive belt tensioner.

-10. Set the N1 piston to TDC, remove the upper and lower timing belt covers.
+10. Set piston N1 to TDC, remove the upper and lower timing belt covers.

-11. Remove the crankshaft pulley bolt after locking the flywheel.
+11. Unscrew the crankshaft pulley bolt, having first locked the flywheel.

 12. Loosen the timing belt tensioner bolts, turn the tensioner counterclockwise to relieve its pressure.
 Remove the timing belt.